hugo0076/MAD-Functional-Attribution/README.md

 pip install -r requirements.txt
 ```

 1. Download the BackdoorBench attack result (e.g., CIFAR-10 Blended 5%) and unzip it to a folder.
-(Available at [github](https://github.com/SCLBD/backdoorbench))
+(Available at [this link](https://github.com/SCLBD/backdoorbench))
 2. Run `prepare_data.py` pointing to the unzipped folder:

 ```bash